ARMmbed/mbed-os-tools/CONTRIBUTING.md

 ### Code like a Pythonista: idiomatic Python

 Please do your best to follow the [Idiomatic Python](http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html) interactive tutorial.

-### Coding style: readability matters

-"*Programs must be written for people to read, and only incidentally for machines to execute.*"
-    —Abelson & Sussman, Structure and Interpretation of Computer Programs

-Try to make your programs easy to read.

 ### Style guide for Python code